Qiskit/rustworkx/CONTRIBUTING.md

 ### Release Notes

-When making any end user facing changes in a contribution we have to make sure we document that when we release a new version of retworkx.
+It is important to document any end user facing changes when we release a new version of retworkx.
 The expectation is that if your code contribution has user facing changes that you will write the release documentation for these changes.
 This documentation must explain what was changed, why it was changed, and how users can either use or adapt to the change.
-The idea behind release documentation is that when a naive user with limited internal knowledge of the project is upgrading from the previous release to the new one, they should be able to read the release notes, understand if they need to update their program which uses retworkx, and how they would go about doing that.
+The idea behind release documentation is that when a naive user with limited internal knowledge of the project is upgrading from the previous release to the new one, they should be
+able to read the release notes, understand if they need to update their program which uses retworkx, and how they would go about doing that.
 It ideally should explain why they need to make this change too, to provide the necessary context.

 To make sure we don't forget a release note or if the details of user facing changes over a release cycle we require that all user facing changes include